 April 11, 2019 | 11:05 a.m.

-SPRINGFIELD Mo.
 Convoy of Hope continues to serve families still reeling from the effects of a massive blizzard that struck Lebanon in January.
-A container of tarps, winter gear, solar lanterns, and other relief supplies are scheduled to arrive at any time from our World Distribution Center.
+A container of tarps, winter gear, solar lanterns, and other relief supplies are scheduled to arrive at any time from Convoy’s World Distribution Center.
 To date, Convoy and its partners have served more than 1,800 individuals during this response.

 The families we are serving, most of whom are refugees from Syria, have little to no safety net.
 This has left them in a particularly vulnerable situation.
-As this area is prone to extreme weather, Convoy of Hope and its local partners are working to equip those we serve with resources that can help them through the coming months and years of weather threats.
+As this area is prone to extreme weather, Convoy of Hope — along with local partners — is working to equip those we serve with resources that can help them through the coming months and years of weather threats.

 January 29, 2019 | 11:15 a.m.